Siobhan Roberts - photo by Christopher Wahl

 -----

 Her previous books are Wind Wizard: Alan G. Davenport and the Art of Wind Engineering (Princeton University Press, 2012), winner of the CSCE W. Gordon Plewes History Award; and King of Infinite Space: Donald Coxeter, The Man Who Saved Geometry (Bloomsbury, 2006), winner of the Mathematical Association of America’s 2009 Euler Prize for expanding the public’s view of mathematics.
+She also wrote and produced a documentary film about Coxeter, The Man Who Saved Geometry, for TVOntario’s The View From Here.

 -----

-Siobhan arrived at journalism via: working in a bakery; and as a barista; managing the Willowlee Farms pick-your-own strawberry patch in Prince Edward County (while getting a lot of reading done, especially on rainy days); spending two summers scraping and priming and painting century homes for College Pro Painters; followed by a couple of years as a museum curatorial assistant, accessioning frightful anatomical wax medical models; and a couple more years in documentary films as a researcher and production/post-production coordinator on features and series such as Punch Like a Girl by Red Queen Productions.
+Siobhan arrived at journalism via: working in a bakery; and as a barista; managing a pick-your-own strawberry patch in Prince Edward County (while getting a lot of reading done, especially on rainy days); spending two summers scraping and priming and painting century homes for College Pro Painters; followed by a couple of years as a museum curatorial assistant, accessioning frightful anatomical wax medical models; and a couple more years in documentary films as a researcher and production/post-production coordinator on features and series such as Punch Like a Girl by Red Queen Productions.